Color: Afterimages

 After exposure to strong light in their sensitivity range, photoreceptors of a given type become desensitized.
 For a few seconds after the light ceases, they will continue to signal less strongly than they otherwise would.
 Colors observed during that period will appear to lack the color component detected by the desensitized photoreceptors.
 This effect is responsible for the phenomenon of afterimages, in which the eye may continue to see a bright figure after looking away from it, but in a complementary color.
 Afterimage effects have also been used by artists, including Vincent van Gogh.

 Color constancy

-When an artist uses a limited color palette, the human eye tends to compensate by seeing any gray or neutral color as the color which is missing from the color wheel.
+When an artist uses a limited color palette, the human visual system tends to compensate by seeing any gray or neutral color as the color which is missing from the color wheel.
 For example, in a limited palette consisting of red, yellow, black, and white, a mixture of yellow and black will appear as a variety of green, a mixture of red and black will appear as a variety of purple, and pure gray will appear bluish.

 The trichromatic theory is strictly true when the visual system is in a fixed state of adaptation.
 In reality, the visual system is constantly adapting to changes in the environment and compares the various colors in a scene to reduce the effects of the illumination.
 If a scene is illuminated with one light, and then with another, as long as the difference between the light sources stays within a reasonable range, the colors in the scene appear relatively constant to us.
 This was studied by Edwin H. Land in the 1970s and led to his retinex theory of color constancy.

 Both phenomena are readily explained and mathematically modeled with modern theories of chromatic adaptation and color appearance (e.g. CIECAM02, iCAM).
 There is no need to dismiss the trichromatic theory of vision, but rather it can be enhanced with an understanding of how the visual system adapts to changes in the viewing environment.